rebeccauliasz/web-multimedia/content/schedule.md

 **Homework Due:**

-* Lab Exercise 8 - Pokemon Battle Game
+* Due:  Lab Exercise 7 - MadLibs and Games in Javascript

 * Research Javascript Plugins and Libraries